Physical Education (PE)

-In Year 8, pupils are offered the opportunity to become a Young Leader.
-This very popular and oversubscribed nationally recognised qualification teaches the successful applicants the importance of organisation, communication, teamwork and respect delivered through the medium of sport.
+In Year 8, pupils undertake a Sports Leaders course as part of the KS3 enrichment programme.
+This very popular qualification teaches all Year 8 pupils the importance of organisation, communication, teamwork and respect delivered through the medium of sport.

 - Replicate key skills in a range of activity areas with fluency, consistency, accuracy, control and with good timing to outwit opponents in both team and individual sports.

 - Recognise and understand the lifelong benefits of physical activity and seek ways to maintain a physically healthy lifestyle making it a regular part of their lives.

 - Outwit opponents using a selection of embedded key skills.